Monday, December 30, 2024

 If you’re paying for therapy, you deserve better than marketing schemes, email leaks, and industry excuses.

-I offer trauma-informed, confidential, affordable therapy—and I work for you, not for a boardroom or badge.
+I offer confidential, affordable therapy—and I work for you, not for a boardroom or badge.

 Note: with thanks to Chris Sansbury from Pixabay for the image.